rjoleary/cs444-joos-compiler/docs/report2.md

 `[AstNode] -> TaggedParseTree -> AstWrapper`.
 The reason for that weird signature is that it accepts those two arguments:

-- transformedChildren, a list of the node's children after they had been transformed with `cstToAst`
+- `transformedChildren`, a list of the node's children after they had been transformed with `cstToAst`
-- rootNode, the node that we are going to transform now
+- `rootNode`, the node that we are going to transform now

 The reason behind this signature is that we want to have access to the ASTs for the children nodes by the time we get to the root node.
-This makes our work much easier since it's easier to work with the AST than the CST, and the children are ASTs.
+This makes our work much easier since it is easier to work with the AST than the CST, and the children are ASTs.

-For example, we don't have to traverse the tree to find out the type of a variable.
+For example, we do not have to traverse the tree to find out the type of a variable.
 We can simply look for its `AstType` node.

 There is a bunch of transformers that we have defined in